NCBI-Hackathons/SC3/README.md

 ### Future Directions

 *A shiny app that allows researchers to select cell type and individual patients as well as gene- or disease-specific variants and look for individual level differences.
+*Then provide the SNP matrix for that specific patient in that particular cell as a dataframe.